Terrence Des Pres

-Terrence Des Pres (1939 in Effingham, Illinois – November 16, 1987 in Hamilton, New York) was an American writer and Holocaust scholar.
+Terrence Des Pres (1939 – November 16, 1987) was an American writer and Holocaust scholar.

 Life

-Terrence Des Pres graduated from Southeast Missouri State College in 1962.

-He went on to complete graduate degrees in philosophy at Washington University in St. Louis.
+Terrence Des Pres was born in Effingham, Illinois in 1939.
+He graduated from Southeast Missouri State College in 1962.
+He went on to graduate study in philosophy at Washington University in St. Louis, completing his doctorate there in 1968.

-He spent time with John Nathan at Harvard University as Harvard Junior Fellows, where Des Pres was the society's sommelier and they formed a friendship.
+He was appointed a junior fellow in the Society of Fellows at Harvard University, where he formed a friendship with John Nathan.
+Des Pres served as the society's sommelier.

-He was married twice and had a son with his first wife.
+He was married twice, and had a son with his first wife.

 Work

-Des Pres is most well known for his work on the Holocaust documented in: The Survivor: An Anatomy of Life in the Death Camps.

-At Colgate University he taught "Literature of the Holocaust" and was the William Henry Crawshaw Chair in Literature.
+Beginning in 1973 Des Pres was a professor at Colgate University, where he held the William Henry Crawshaw Chair in Literature; he taught classes on poetry, British and Irish literature, and the literature of the Holocaust.
 At Colgate, he spent time with writer Frederick Busch.

+Des Pres is best known for his work on the Holocaust documented in his book The Survivor: An Anatomy of Life in the Death Camps.

-He wrote Praises and Dispraises, published posthumously in 1988, which dealt with poetry and its usefulness for survival.
+He also wrote Praises & Dispraises, published posthumously in 1988, which dealt with poetry and its usefulness for survival.

 Death

-According to John Nathan's memoir, Des Pres committed suicide on November 16, 1987.
-Des Pres' death was ruled "accidental" by the Madison county medical examiners office, Madison, NY.
-According to a 1990 Boston Globe article, Des Pres died by hanging.
+Des Pres died on November 16, 1987 at his home in Hamilton, New York.
+John Nathan refers to the death in his memoir as a suicide.
+Des Pres's death was ruled "accidental" by the Madison County medical examiners' office, Madison, NY.
+According to a 1990 Boston Globe article, he died by hanging.

 After his death, poet Paul Mariani spoke at a service for Des Pres at Colgate, where they may have spent time together as Mariani worked on his master's degree.